-This information explains how to get ready for your radiation therapy simulation or treatment if you’re getting anesthesia (medication to make you sleepy).
+This information explains how to get ready for your radiation therapy simulation or treatment if you’re getting anesthesia.
+Anesthesia is medication to make you sleep during a procedure.

-If your healthcare provider told you that you would receive anesthesia during your radiation therapy simulation or treatment, follow the instructions in this resource.
+Follow these instructions if your healthcare provider told you that you’ll get anesthesia during your radiation therapy simulation or treatment.

 You may wear certain devices on your skin.
 Before your simulation or treatment, device makers recommend you take off your: